TrevorBenson/TrevorBenson/README.md

 -->

-- Warning, merging accounts loses lots of GitHub contribution history! 🤦‍♂️ 😆
+- Warning, merging accounts causes the loss of lots of your GitHub contribution history! 🤦‍♂️

 ## 🔥 Streak stats